loublock/Air-Quality-Monitor/README.md

 # Air Quality Monitor

-This projects topic is a device capable to measure the surrounding air quality dependent on CO2 and CO value as well as air temperature, pressure and relative humidity.
+This project's topic is a device capable to measure the surrounding air quality dependent on CO2 and CO value as well as air temperature, pressure, and relative humidity.
-The idea is to monitor the air quality in order to give a feedback how "healthy" the air in your room really is.
-In times of Corona virus this can be used as an indicator to ventilate your office or living room in order to minimize the infection risk.
+The idea is to monitor the air quality in order to give feedback on how "healthy" the air in your room really is.
+In times of Coronavirus, this can be used as an indicator to ventilate your office or living room in order to minimize the infection risk.
 A LED stripe signals you the time to ventilate the room and also when the CO2/CO concentration gets unhealthy.

 ## Table of Contents